diomekes/gallery/README.md

 HTML5 Responsive Static Photo Album Generator

-Simple bash script that creates a static HTML index file in each subdirectory with links to deeper subdirectories or a Magnific-Popup enabled photo page.
+Simple bash script that creates a static HTML index file in each subdirectory with links to deeper subdirectories or a blueimp-Gallery enabled photo page.

 Requires:
 ---------